jmix-framework/jmix-bookstore-2/README.md

 * locale (the language the value represents)
 * position (the position it belongs to)

-There are standard UIs for the management of the translations generated as part of the Position editor screen.
+There are standard views for managing the translations generated as part of the Position detail view.
 To display the correct translation on the dropdown, the instance name of the `Position` entity contains a lookup for the translation of the current user:

 ```java